grafana/loki/docs/promtail/configuration.md

 # Configures the promtail request's TLS settings.
 tls_config:
   # CA certificate to validate API server certificate with.
-  # If not provided Trusted CA from sytem will be used.
+  # If not provided Trusted CA from system will be used.
   ca_file: <filename>

   # Certificate and key files for client cert authentication to the server.